Sign In

 Hair Products:

-• GHD straighteners: they are expensive but are the best and last a long time so value for money.
+• GHD straighteners: they are expensive but are the best and last a long time so are value for money.

 • Dry wax: Aveda control paste - a little goes a long way but is quite pricey.